hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/299_064_alasinga.md

 Work on!
 Hold on!
 Be brave!
 Dare anything and everything!

 . . .
-It is all misery, this Samsâra, don't you see!
+It is all misery, this Samsāra, don't you see!

 Yours with blessings and love,